 The print quality was nice too.
 And fonts were big enough.

-If you've read Freedom From The Known by the same author, you'll find some of the ideas common in both the books.
+If you’ve read Freedom From The Known by the same author, you’ll find some familiar ideas in both books.

-First half of the book is kinda similar to the Freedom From The Known.
+The book’s first half is similar to Freedom From The Known.

 Other Recommended Book Summaries